Buidlr/YouTube/README.md

-I'm working on content five days a week, and most times I'm iterating to produce a better video.
-Look here to find the best current version of my videos.
+Please refer to this page to find the most up-to-date version of any of my videos.
+I am working to re-make them any time something is out of date.

 |Date|Link|Status|
 |----|-----|-----|